 Following on from my recent post about commissioning a portrait, I thought I’d add a quick post about less conventional portraits.
-Over the years, I would say that the majority of enquiries I receive about commissioning a painting are for nude portraits.
-Mostly they don’t lead to anything, as people often don’t appreciate the investment of their own time that is needed, if they want a successful outcome.
+Over the years, I would say that the majority of enquiries I receive about commissioning a painting are for commissioning a nude portrait.

 Subject 2 (male model in centre, behind me) chose to pose in the studio.
-We were able to compress the whole process into one sitting.
-We started with preliminary drawings, and then spent the rest of the sitting taking photos.
-I was then able to complete the paintings from those photos.
-Although I’m happy with the final painting, it would have made the process easier, and might have had a different outcome, if I had organised a few more sittings.
+Because there was already agreement on what the pose would be, we were able to compress the whole preparatory process into one sitting.
+We started with preliminary drawings, constantly adjusting the lights, and then spent the rest of the sitting taking photos.
+At that stage I was happy that I had all the material I needed, and was able to complete the painting without further sittings.

 I hope that sheds some light onto the process involved in commissioning an artwork.
 Exactly the same applies to a conventional portrait painting.
 I should add that if it’s not possible to arrange an in person sitting, I am able to work from photos supplied by the customer.
 In that situation I can give direction on the pose, background and lighting.
 If I am asked to work from old photos, I like to see a number of photos of the subject, to give me a better idea of what they look like, which gives me the option of swapping elements from different photos.

 If you have any questions about a possible commission, please get in touch via the email on the Contact page.